Whyounes/whyounes.me/app/posts/published/20141228_codeclimate-test-coverage.md

 You want to grab everything after the equals sign and keep it handy.

-### 2. Add your CodeClimate repository token to Travis CI
+### 2. Add your Code Climate repository token to Travis CI

 This is where the other instructions start getting things wrong.
 Even the docs at Travis CI will tell you to add this to your `.travis.yml` file.